LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 Rather than read through the EPUB standard, I looked for a minimal working example instead.
 I found [Minimal Ebook](https://github.com/thansen0/sample-epub-minimal) with exactly that.
-Lets get the simple stuff out of the way first:
+Let's get the simple stuff out of the way first:

 * A `.epub` file is a renamed ZIP file
 * In the root of that ZIP file, the `mimetype` file is located with `application/epub+zip` as it's content
 * Also in the root, the standard expects a `META-INF` folder with a [single `container.xml` file](https://github.com/thansen0/sample-epub-minimal/blob/master/minimal/META-INF/container.xml)
 * That file simply points us to the `content.opf` file, which can exist in an arbitrary directory
-* The `content.opf` file is a manifest of all files the ebook references
+* The `content.opf` file is a manifest of all files the e-book references

-With this information known, lets build a simple compiler.
+With this information known, let's build a simple compiler.
 It takes markdown files from a directory, renders them to XHTML and adds them to the manifest.

 ```javascript